 And that’s all for today and the monumental WPForms 1.6.2 update.
 We hope this release makes building your forms simpler and easier than it’s ever been.

 Make sure to let us know if you have any thoughts on all these new improvements.
 We genuinely love hearing from you and learning what will help you with your website’s continued success.

 Head to your WordPress dashboard, update to WPForms 1.6.2, and give the newest version of WPForms a go.

 As always, thank you for your continued support of WPForms.
 We look forward to bringing you more awesome updates in the future.

-Lisa and the WPForms team
+Jared and the WPForms team

 P.S.
 Don’t have a WPForms Pro license?
 Click here to get started today and experience the WPForms difference.